braze-inc/braze-docs/_docs/_partners/canvas_steps/facebook_audience_sync.md

 {: .reset-td-br-1 .reset-td-br-2 role="presentation" }

 {% alert important %}
-There will be a delay in reporting for users synced and users errored metrics due to the bulk flusher and the 13-hour retry, respectively.
+There will be a delay in reporting for users synced and users errored metrics due to internal processing.
 {% endalert %}

 ## Frequently asked questions